zenml-io/zenml-projects/finetune-deploy-llama-3-1/README.md

 # ☮️ Fine-tuning open source LLMs using MLOps pipelines with PEFT

-Welcome to your newly generated "ZenML LLM PEFT Finetuning project" project!
-This is a great way to get hands-on with ZenML using production-like template.
-The project contains a collection of ZenML steps, pipelines and other artifacts and useful resources that can serve as a solid starting point for finetuning open-source LLMs using ZenML.
+Welcome to the "ZenML Llama 3.1 Finetuning and deployment project"!
+This project demonstrates how to use ZenML for fine-tuning and deploying the Llama 3.1 model.
+It provides a collection of ZenML steps, pipelines, and other artifacts that serve as a solid starting point for fine-tuning large language models and deploying them into different platforms like Databricks,Hugging Face, BentoML, and locally.

 Using these pipelines, we can run the data-preparation and model finetuning with a single command while using YAML files for [configuration](https://docs.zenml.io/user-guide/production-guide/configure-pipeline) and letting ZenML take care of tracking our metadata and [containerizing our pipelines](https://docs.zenml.io/how-to/customize-docker-builds).